18 Home Hacks That Actually Help You Save Money Every Month

 Install a Programmable or Smart Thermostat

-A smart thermostat does what most people forget, adjusts the temperature when no one’s home.
+A smart thermostat does what most people forget, it adjusts the temperature when no one’s home.
 It learns your patterns, cuts down on waste, and doesn’t need babysitting.

 With upfront costs ranging from $100 to $300, the annual savings can hit $200 or more, especially during extreme seasons.
-Some models even qualify for tax credits, knocking down the cost even further.
+Some models even qualify for tax credits, knocking down the cost further.

-Beyond the money, the real win is comfort, you walk into a house that’s already the right temperature.
+Beyond the money, the real win is comfort.
+You walk into a house that’s already the right temperature.
 No more fiddling with the settings or heating empty rooms.
-It’s a set-it-and-forget-it solution that pays off quickly.

 Use LED Light Bulbs